What young Americans care about

-Meanwhile, over 60% of Gen Z and millennials would consider switching for better mobile banking apps or digital capabilities.
+Meanwhile, more than 60% of Gen Z and millennials would consider switching banks for better digital capabilities, like mobile apps.
 Other factors include better rates and cash incentives and rewards.

 The younger generations were also much more likely to consider banking with a non-traditional player, such as Amazon, Google or PayPal.